Australian ceramicists we love to help personalise your space

 View this post on Instagram

-Made in Japan, usually sold at several high-quality Melbourne markets, Made in Japan also has its own Mornington outlet store, supplying high-quality, Japanese-made ceramics, shipped directly from family-run businesses in Japan.
-Snap up the handmade, one-of-a-kind and restaurant-quality ceramics in every colour, print and glaze, at wholesale prices.
+Based out of Mornington, Made in Japan specialises in high-quality, Japanese-made ceramics, shipped directly from family-run businesses in Japan.
+Snap up the handmade, one-of-a-kind and restaurant-quality ceramics in every colour, print and glaze, at wholesale prices or find it at select markets.

 View this post on Instagram